-In multiple appeals where a number of children would have been offered a place under and to admit that number would seriously prejudice the provision of efficient education or efficient use of resources, the panel must proceed to the second stage.
+In multiple appeals where a number of children would have been offered a place and to admit that number would seriously prejudice the provision of efficient education or efficient use of resources, the panel must proceed to the second stage.

-The decision of the Independent Appeal Panel is binding on the admission authority.
+The decision of the Independent Appeal Panel is legally binding on the admission authority.

-However, if you feel that the correct procedures for your appeal were not followed, you may complain to the Local Government Ombudsman in respect of maintained schools.
+However, if you feel that the correct procedures for your appeal were not followed, you may complain to Local Government and Social Care Ombudsman in respect of maintained schools.